 How long will my pain relief last?

-This will depend on your personal circumstances but it can range from one week to several months.
+This will depend on your circumstances but it can range from a few weeks to several months.

 Keep in mind that these blocks can sometimes be considered diagnostic of your pain triggers for further interventions.